-On January 10, 2017, the Governor of California issued a proposed budget for fiscal 2017-2018.
-The proposed budget contemplates that implementation of initiatives to reduce prison populations will allow the CDCR to remove all inmates from one of our two remaining out-of-state facilities in fiscal 2017-2018.
-Additionally, as a result of such prison population reduction initiatives, the CDCR anticipates returning any remaining inmates from our out-of-state facilities by 2020.
-Although the proposed budget acknowledges that estimates of population reductions are preliminary and subject to considerable uncertainty, we can provide no assurance that we would be able to replace the cash flows associated with our contract with the CDCR, if CDCR inmates are removed from our Tallahatchie and La Palma facilities.
+On January 10, 2018, the Governor of California issued a proposed budget for fiscal 2018-2019.
+The proposed budget contemplates that the continued implementation of initiatives to reduce prison populations will allow the CDCR to eliminate the use of out-of-state contract beds.
+Current estimates include the removal of all inmates from one of our two out-of-state facilities by the end of fiscal 2017-2018.
+As the impact of the initiatives grows, the CDCR anticipates the removal of inmates from our other out-of-state facility by fall 2019.
+Although the proposed budget acknowledges that estimates of population reductions are subject to considerable uncertainty, the complete removal by the CDCR of all inmates from our out-of-state facilities could have a material adverse effect on our financial position, results of operations, and cash flows.